kshedden/workshops/dair3/design/design.md

 - Marginal regression allows us to use familiar ideas from the setting of non-longitudinal analyses, particularly linear and generalized linear models.
-To apply these approaches to lonmgitudinal data, we would first put the data into _long form_, meaning that the data should be structured so that there is one row of data per observation (not one row of data per subject, which would be _wide form_).
+To apply these approaches to longitudinal data, we would first put the data into _long form_, meaning that the data should be structured so that there is one row of data per observation (not one row of data per subject, which would be _wide form_).